|

 complete text alternative for the object or may contain additional

-- H65 Use the title attribute to identify form controls when the label element ...
+non-text content with text alternatives.
+Page does not have OBJECT elements.
+H65 Use the title attribute to identify form controls when the label element ...

-The objective of this technique is to use the title
+The objective of this technique is to use the titleattribute to label form controls when the visual design

 cannot accommodate the label (for example, if there is no